Ptolemy2002/react-proxy-context/README.md

 #### Returns
 `React.MemoExoticComponent<FunctionComponent<ProxyContextProviderProps<T> & { renderDeps?: any[] }>>` - The provider component that can be used in the React tree.
 The resulting component is memoized to prevent unnecessary re-renders, but the `renderDeps` prop can be used to force a re-render when the specified dependencies change (necessary when working with the children prop).

-The component has the following other props:
+The component has the following props:
-- `value` (T): The value of the context.
-This is what is reported when the context is not provided.
+- `value` (`T | ProxyContextValueWrapper<T>`): The value of the context.
+This can be either a raw value of type `T`, which will be automatically wrapped in a `ProxyContextValueWrapper`, or a pre-existing `ProxyContextValueWrapper<T>` instance.
+This allows you to initialize the wrapper outside of the context and pass it in, giving you more control over the proxy lifecycle.
 - `onChangeProp` (`OnChangePropCallback<T>`): A function that is called whenever a property of the context is changed.
 The first parameter is the property that was changed, the second parameter is the current value of the property, and the third parameter is the previous value of the property.
 This is useful for listening to changes in the provider's parent component.
 - `onChangeReinit` (`OnChangeReinitCallback<T>`): A function that is called whenever the context is reinitialized.
 The first parameter is the current value of the context, and the second parameter is the previous value of the context.
 This is useful for listening to changes in the provider's parent component.
 - `proxyRef` (`React.MutableRefObject<T>`): A ref object that is assigned the proxy object of the context.
 This is useful for accessing the proxy object directly by the provider's parent component.